PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 #### Outlet(s)

-An outlet, or a pour point, is a point through which the upstream water drains and flows out of the watershed.
+An outlet, or a pour point, is a point through which the upstream water drains and flows out of the watershed. ).
 There are two ways to load outlet point(s):

 1. Load a shapefile containing point feature(s) from your local drive.
 Make sure the file path has no space characters.
 Ideally, move your shapefile to `data` folder in the `Watershed-Stream-Delineation-Tool` parent directory.

-2. Use the pencil tool located next to the drop down button on the geoprocessing pane for this tool. *Note - Outlet(s) should be located near a stream of flow accumulation*
+2. Use the pencil tool located next to the drop down button on the geoprocessing pane for this tool. *Note - Outlet(s) should be located near a stream of flow accumulation and should lie within the extent of the DEM(s).*

 A few example shapefiles are provided in the `data` folder for testing purpose.
 The folder `test_1` has a shapefile with a single point feature located in Wake County, NC.
 The folder `test_2` has a shapefile with 3 point features.
 This can be used with inputting mutliple DEM rasters.